-Our audit was conducted for the purpose of forming an opinion on the combined financial statements as a whole.
-The combining information on page 15 is presented for purposes of additional analysis of the combined financial statements rather than to present the financial position, activities, and cash flows of the individual components, and it is not a required part of the combined financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the combined financial statements.
-The combining information has been subjected to the auditing procedures applied in the audits of the combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined financial statements or to the combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining information is fairly stated in all material respects in relation to the combined financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The combining information on pages 18 to 19 is presented for purposes of additional analysis of the financial statements rather than to present the financial position, activities, and cash flows of the individual components, and it is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The combining information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining information is fairly stated in all material respects in relation to the financial statements as a whole.

-Nashville, Tennessee June 21, 2019
+Nashville, Tennessee June 26, 2020

-COMBINED STATEMENT OF FINANCIAL POSITION
+STATEMENTS OF FINANCIAL POSITION